patDevNG/expense_app_backend/README.md

-# clean-authentication-flow
+# Expense Tracker
-An architectural approach to creating a signUp/SignIn flow API
+An expense tracking app that will help you plan your finances better